ubuntu/ubuntu-project-docs/docs/reference/exception-walinuxagentUpdates.rst

    target suite before being uploaded to the archive at all.
 This will involve one or both of:

-   -  installing the PPA packages on an Azure VM, manually restoring the VM to a first boot state and rebooting it,
+   -  Installing the PPA packages on an Azure VM, manually restoring the VM to a first boot state and rebooting it,
-   -  generating a fresh image with the PPA package version preinstalled and testing that directly
+   -  Generating a fresh image with the PPA package version preinstalled and testing that directly

 -  Once the manual packaging tests pass successfully and the package